odilf/bachelor-thesis/appendix.typ

 - "How can I do Rust ```rust escape_unicode``` on a ```rust Cow<str>``` and not mutate the string if no escaping is necessary?"

-Generally, these were used as a starting point, and all results were checked by a human.
+Generally, these were used as a starting point, and all results were checked/improved by a human (i.e., me).

 #v(1cm)
 #link("https://brainmade.org/")[#align(center, image("/assets/brain-made-logo.svg"))]